chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/Appendix/Setup static IP on Ubuntu Server.md

 ssh chutrunganh@192.168.81.130
 ```

-One SSH successfully, follow the steps below on host machine to configure the static IP address.
+Once SSH is successful, follow the steps below on the host machine to configure the static IP address.

 1. **Check the Current Network Configuration**